Published on November 3, 2022

 Example of Open Graph process

-Implementing Open Graph on all your website pages – especially if you have hundreds – can be time and resource-consuming.
-Still, having these tags set on your site can impact your website’s traffic and the effectiveness of your content distribution strategy.
+It is true that implementing Open Graph on all your website pages can be resource-consuming.
+However, the hard work will be worth it compared to the benefits you’ll get, namely the impact on your website’s traffic and the effectiveness of your content distribution strategy.

 Here are five reasons you need to implement Open Graph on your website: